open-amt-cloud-toolkit/docs/docs/Microservices/RPC/buildRPC_Manual.md

     cmake --build .
     ```

-=== "CentOS7"
+=== "CentOS 7"
     !!! important
-        **The "export PATH=..." (for CMake and Git), and "scl enable devtoolset-7 bash" (for GCC) must be executed in in the Terminal you are building from; i.e. these are temporary changes which only affect the current Terminal session.**
+        **All commands should be executed in the same Terminal.
+The "export PATH=..." (for CMake and Git), and "scl enable devtoolset-7 bash" (for GCC) are temporary changes which only affect the current Terminal session.**

     **Install Dependencies**

     1. Download CMake.
+CMake binaries are available [here](https://cmake.org/download/).
     ``` bash
     ./cmake-3.10.2-Linux-x86_64.sh
     export PATH=/home/user/Downloads/cmake-3.10.2-Linux-x86_64/bin:$PATH